How to Unclog Your Toilet When Nothing Works - A Holiday Guide

 Don’t bother wasting time and money on calling a plumber during the holiday over a simple clog.
-A localized clog can be eliminated by using something like Dissolve, a fast-acting, dual-chambered drain clog remover that will liquefy organic material with little effort on your end!
-This product is not only effective and economical, but it’s also biodegradable and safer for your pipes and the environment.
+A localized clog can be eliminated by using something like Dissolve, a fast-acting, dual-chambered drain clog remover that will liquefy organic material with little effort on your end.
+This product is not only effective and economical, but it’s also a biodegradable formula and safer for your pipes and the environment.
 How can we get better than that?

 For toilets: Pour both Dissolve chambers into your toilet and allow it to sit for 30 minutes before flushing.
 Once you flush, your toilet clog will be a thing of Christmas past.

 For sinks, showers, and tubs: Pour only one chamber into the drain and allow product to sit for 30 minutes before pouring hot water down the drain.
 Voila!

 Dissolve will unclog your toilet in no time.

 For main line clogs: